MatthewGerber/raspberry-py/docs/brushed-dc-motor.md

   own.
 Adding magnets to the outside increases the field strength substantially.
 This also conveniently holds the inner magnets in place without adhesive.

-# Other Fun Stuff:  Tachometer and Web-Controlled Relay

 # Designs, Videos, and STL Files

 The design viewers and STL file downloads are provided below for the three designs.